-

 - Wash hands prior to entering and exiting the classroom and always before and immediately after handling a patient, device, or manikin during the routine of classroom instruction and training.

-- Be prepared, arrive on-time, follow school rules and the HISD code of conduct, which are all a sign of respect.
+- Be prepared, participate, arrive on-time, follow school rules and the HISD code of conduct, which are all signs of respect.
 See rule number one.

 Teacher’s Commitments: